alex-codes/html-format/readme.md

 _Justification: a consistent order among attributes promotes overall readability.
 Grouped attributes makes it easier to identify their relationship._

 ---

-### 10. Do not mix tabs and spaces.
-Pick your preference and stick with it.
-Enforce your choice with tooling.

-_Justification: copy/paste operations will maintain correct alignment that IDEs may hide._

 ## Example